nim-lang/nimble/readme.markdown

 Once the new tag is in the remote repository, Nimble will be able to detect the new version.

-##### Version Numbering
+##### Git Version Tagging

-If you follow semantic versioning with your version numbers in the format of `v<major>.<minor>.<patch>` then they will be sorted correctly for users when they look at the metadata for your package.
+If you follow semantic versioning with your git version tags in the format of `v<major>.<minor>.<patch>` then they will be sorted correctly for users when they look at the metadata for your package.
-The following version numbers are all supported:
+The following version tag names are all supported:

 ``` text
 v1.2.3